CU’s Renewable and Sustainable Energy Institute is determining how well plug-in-hybrid electric vehicles (PHVs) will do in Colorado’s environment.

 “[The study is] fairly unique in that it blends social science research with energy research, which is a major goal of Barbara’s,” Tomac said.

 To study the PHVs here in Boulder, researchers have circulated the vehicles randomly to residents who volunteered to participate.
 Participants receive the car for a three-month period.
+They’ll also need to have an EV charger ready or one that is nearby, like this electrical outlet for your RV or electric vehicle (» view page).

 “Boulder has a community that is an early adapter of clean technology, so from that standpoint, people are seeking this out more than other communities,” Knotek said.